NCSC-NL/log4shell/detection_mitigation/README.md

 ### Behavior of injected JNDI strings in vulnerable Log4J instances
 Injected JNDI strings are displayed differently in log files written to by a vulnerable Log4J instance depending on the situation.
 A JNDI string is always evaluated first (e.g. a DNS/LDAP/RMI request is sent).
 Depending on the response a different result is logged:

-- In case no response is received, the injected JNDI string will be displayed.
+- In case no successful (e.g. a DNS NXDOMAIN response or no response at all) response is received, the injected JNDI string will be displayed.
 - In case a response is received the corresponding classname will be logged such as `com.sun.jndi.dns.DnsContext@<hashcode>` for DNS.
 In case of RMI the loaded local class will be displayed, for example `javax.el.ELProcessor@<hashcode>`, but this might be any class on the vulnerable host loaded by an attacker.
 - Some cases have been observed where LDAP requests are being sent and a malicious class being loaded/executed, but no logging was written by Log4J, probably due to Log4J crashing while executing/evaluation the provided class.